susmit31/obsidian/Quotes.md

 - I am one who loved not wisely but too well -> Othello
 - Life's but a walking shadow; a poor player, that struts and frets his hour upon the stage, and then is heard no more: it is a tale told by an idiot, full of sound and fury, signifying nothing -> Macbeth
 - I am a man more sinned against than sinning -> King Lear
-- Solitude is sometimes best society -> Paradise Lost
 - Ignorance is not innocence but sin -> Browning
+- There is no sin but ignorance -> Jew of Malta
 - Beware of false knowledge, it is more dangerous than ignorance -> Shaw (Man and Superman)
 - No love is sincerer than the love of food -> Shaw (Man and Superman)
 - There are two tragedies in life.
 One is not to get your heart's desire, and the other is to get it -> Shaw (Man and Superman)
-- Cowards die many times before their death -> Julius Caesar
 - Some books are to be tasted, others to be swallowed and some others to be chewed and digested -> Bacon
 - Old wood best to burn, old wine to drink, old friend to trust and old author to read -> Bacon
 - Hope springs eternal in the human breast -> Pope